CodingWonders/DISMTools/README.md

 ## Testing the latest

 We continue development of the next version in the Preview branch.
 To go to it, select "dt_preview" from the branch list.
-Commits are done every day, and new builds are released every Sunday starting tomorrow.
+Commits are done every day, and new builds are released every Sunday.